Wazuh central components

 <host>

-entry for each one of your nodes.
-For example, in a two-nodes configuration:<hosts> <host>https://10.0.0.1:9200</host> <host>https://10.0.0.2:9200</host> </hosts>
+file for each node in the cluster.
+For example, for a two-node configuration:<hosts> <host>https://10.0.0.1:9200</host> <host>https://10.0.0.2:9200</host> </hosts>

-Save the Wazuh indexer username and password into the Wazuh manager keystore using the Wazuh-keystore tool.
+Save the Wazuh indexer username and password into the Wazuh manager keystore using the Wazuh-keystore tool:

 # echo '<INDEXER_USERNAME>' | /var/ossec/bin/wazuh-keystore -f indexer -k username # echo '<INDEXER_PASSWORD>' | /var/ossec/bin/wazuh-keystore -f indexer -k password